 Conduct surveys to find out workplace issues on an individual level.
 Provide fast connectivity to enable instant messaging and collaboration.
 Communicate your organisation’s core principles to your employees.
 Understand and encourage cultural diversity in the organisation.
 Once your employees are assured that the organisation values and acknowledges their individual contribution, they will be more likely to give their best performance.

 Gartner research confirms that most of the organisations intending to transform their digital workspace lack digital dexterity to adopt new ways of working.
 Virtual collaboration and remote work is not supported in most of the cases even though these services are extremely important to keep the digital workplace running.
 In some cases, even though the data is available, there are not enough tools available to extract meaningful insights out of this data.
 Digital workplaces need to be equipped with the right tools and support for it to optimise functionality.

 IT companies often struggle with optimising design since it is not a skill that IT employees typically possess.
 However, that is not to say that IT employees have not succeeded with digital transformation.
 Embedding a non-IT digital native directly into projects from scratch increases their chances of incorporating design thinking in the process.
 Modern digital workplaces need to encourage fresh talents to lead the change as they come with a lot of fresh perspective.
 Transitions will happen smoothly only when agents of changes are willing to empathise and embrace innovation.

-If you are keen on learning more about design thinking and its various benefits, check out Great Learning’s Design Thinking: From Insights to Viability course.
+If you are keen on learning more about design thinking and its various benefits, check out Great Learning’s Design Thinking Course.
 This course has been specially designed for executives who are looking for ways to meet the rising challenges of the disruptive economy.2